feramhq/demo/README.md

 It's importnat that this readme - including a exerpt from 1984 - has manny typos.
+The same typo in an adjacent line: importnat

 It was a brigth cold day in April, and the clcoks were striknig thirten.
 Winston Smith, his chin nuzled in to his braest in a efort to escape the